How to use

 Use the live indicators

-Speaker changes, callouts, slide maximum time, and break markers appear on the timer when they are part of the plan.
-Timer and speaker overlays can also be shown on selected screens.
+Speaker changes, callouts, slide maximum time, and break markers appear when they are part of the plan.

 Respond to signals